Aids & servicesto make it a bit easier

 Assisted collect - If you have difficulty putting your bins out for collection then contact your council and ask for assisted refuse collection.
 You may be asked to provide proof of your condition in order to qualify for this free service.
 Once agreed it means the bin men will get your bin from your property and return it once emptied.
 This is for all types of refuse, not just general waste.

 Bulky waste removal - from May 2022 Reading households can now book a free bulky waste collection every six months.
-New free service will assist residents to dispose of large items and reduce number of trips needed to the re3 centre andwill also help to discourage fly tipping
+New free service will assist residents to dispose of large items and reduce number of trips needed to the recycling centre & help to discourage fly tipping

 Folding walking sticks and Flexi foot ferrule - lightwieght, folding sticks are handy to keep to hand when mobility issues/fatigue affect you.
 The cost depends on typwe or handle, colour of stick etc. so shop around - there are usually a few options in the BMSTC shop.
 The ferrule, the rubber grip on the end of the stick, can also be replaced by a mew flexible Flexi foot one - talk to a physio to enure you get the stick height and ferrule right for you.